 Rescue Dog Finds New Family Across State LinesJ.
 Swanson

 Earlier this year, a rescue dog named Journey caught a lucky break.
 The unfortunate pooch had found herself dumped at a high-kill shelter in Texas, where millions of dogs and cats are euthanized every year.
-Such a fate felt especially wrong because this beautiful mutt, whose mountains of fur led rescuers to believe she was a Border Collie/Great Pyrenees mix, was only two years old.
+Such a fate felt especially wrong because this beautiful mutt, whose mountains of fur led rescuers to believe she was some sort of Border Collie/Great Pyrenees mix, was only two years old.

-Fortunately, Journey was saved from this fate by Arizona Border Collie Rescue, which scours animal shelters for border collies and their mixes.
-The organization decided they could rescue the dog provided they could arrange foster care, which is how the pup – with plenty of volunteer help — landed in a Tucson-based foster family.
+Fortunately, this poor dog’s plight caught the attention of Arizona Border Collie Rescue, which scours U.S. animal shelters for border collies and their mixes.
+The organization decided they could rescue the pup provided they could arrange foster care, which is how the dog –- whose name, Journey, was inspired by her odyssey across state lines — eventually landed in Tucson.

-Fortunately for Journey, who was named as such for her passage across state lines, a 66-year-old animal lover named Barbara Hanson also lived nearby.
+As fate would have it, a 66-year-old animal lover named Barbara Hanson also lived in Tucson.
 “I saw her photos, and her beautiful face and big liquid brown eyes got my attention right away,” says Hanson, a prolific rescuer of dogs and cats whose household already included two AZBCR animals, Pearl and Max.

 Hanson had worked in the past with Journey’s foster mom, too, so when the woman reported that the friendly young collie would be a good fit for her family, Hanson sprung into action.